Divyansh1405/Python-Projects/Netflix-Analysis/readme.txt

-This is Python code for NetFlix Movie Anlysis
+This is Python code for analyzing the NetFlix Movies.
+There are several graphs.